Netec-Mx/mslearn-azure-ml/Instructions/04a-Work-with-compute.md

 In this exercise, you'll learn how to use cloud compute in Azure Machine Learning to run experiments and production code at scale.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative-level access.

-## Provision an Azure Machine Learning workspace
+## Task 1: Provision an Azure Machine Learning workspace

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
 You can interact with the Azure Machine Learning workspace through the studio, Python SDK, and Azure CLI.